YorkDojo/yorkdojo.github.io/_worksheets/microbit/fireflies.md

 Download and upload to the microbit.
 Do the LEDs flash when you press the A button?

-## Step two: Send out a radio message
+## Step Two: Send out a radio message

 Back in the PXT editor, make sure that you can see 'Radio' underneath 'Led' in the blocks you can use.
 If you don't see it, click on the 'Add services' button at the bottom and click on 'radio'.